-Today we are going to look at Itead’s Sonoff products, very interesting devices that offer an attractive and very affordable alternative for turning your home into a smart home.
+Today we are going to look at the Sonoff products from Itead, some very interesting devices that form an attractive and very economical alternative to turn your home into a smart home.

-There is no doubt that smart homes and IoT are trending.
-Some popular examples include controlling lighting, climate control, monitoring energy consumption, or intrusion, fire, or water leak alarms, among many other examples.
+There is no doubt that home automation and IoT are in fashion.
+Some examples gaining popularity are lighting control, climate control, monitoring energy consumption, or intrusion, fire, or water leak alarms, among countless other examples.

-Major manufacturers like Samsung, Apple, or Philips are well aware of this trend and are developing their solutions for smart homes and IoT.
-However, in general, they are excessively expensive, closed, and with immature development.
+Major manufacturers, such as Samsung, Apple, or Philips, are well aware of this trend and are developing their solutions for home automation and IoT.
+However, in general, for now they are excessively expensive, closed, and with immature development.

-In contrast to the early attempts by major manufacturers, the range of Sonoff products from Itead is positioned as a low-cost and very well-implemented alternative, which is why it is gaining great popularity.
+Compared to the early attempts of the big manufacturers, the Sonoff product range from Itead presents itself as a low-cost and very well-implemented alternative, which is why it is gaining great popularity.

-This small (by comparison) company has managed to develop a growing family of cheap devices that work perfectly and are easy to use, and that we can integrate into our home ourselves to add a domotic component.
+This small (in comparison) company has managed to develop a growing family of cheap devices that work perfectly and are easy to use, and which we can integrate ourselves into our home to add a home automation component.

-Additionally, Sonoff products have integration with major voice assistants such as Google Home or Alexa.
+Furthermore, Sonoff products have integration with major voice assistants like Google Home or Alexa.
 We can even integrate them with other cloud services through the popular IFTTT application.

-Let’s see a list of some of the devices in the Sonoff family and the options we have for their use from the mobile application.
+We are going to see a list of some of the devices in the Sonoff family and the options we have for using them from the mobile application.

 Sonoff Devices